eMedicine Specialties > Urology > Common Problems of the Testicle

 Surgical Therapy

 The primary form of treatment for varicoceles is surgery.
 Because of the potential to cause significant testicular damage, evaluate the varicocele during the physical examination.
-The presence of a varicocele does not mean surgical correction is necessary.
+The presence of a varicocele does not in itself mean surgical correction is necessary.

 Preoperative Details